spryker/spryker-shop-core/Bundles/MultiCartPage/src/SprykerShop/Yves/MultiCartPage/Theme/default/components/molecules/quote-table/README.md

 # quote-table (molecule)

-Displays table with list of shopping carts with short description.
+Displays a table with a list of shopping carts and their descriptions.

 ## Code sample